Diffusion Models Memorize in Training -- and Generalize in Inference: Additional results for the relative generalization gap

 \section{Additional results for the relative generalization gap}

 This section presents the relative generalization gaps across all our metrics with the EDM2 \cite{karras2024edmv2} model on ImageNet-64/512 and the EDM \cite{karras2022edm} model on CIFAR-10/100, excluding results specific to condition granularity (\cref{supp:condition}) and diffusion guidance (\cref{supp:guidance}).
+Due to computational limitations, FD with early stopping was not computed across model sizes and is presented first below.